Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 leader standard work templates are designed to be highly personalized daily checklists that are designed to be carried around and used as a checklist to remind each lean leader of their daily and weekly responsibilities.

 More than a checklist, a Leader Standard Work form is where a leader can document daily notes, observations, requests for action or follow-up, and action items to later transfer to the team's Accountability Task List bulletin board.

-At the end of each reporting cycle (usually daily, and no more than weekly), each leader submits their completed Leader Standard Work form to the manager to whom they directly report, who will quickly review it, and perhaps discuss some things in the sensei-apprentice fashion that forms the foundation for the development of upcoming lean leadership.
+At the end of each reporting cycle (usually daily, and certainly not longer than than weekly), each leader submits their completed Leader Standard Work form to their direct report manager

 If the supervisor is not in the same physical location, then an electronic version might be emailed to the supervisor.

 As part of their regularly scheduled meeting...